Job searching is the worst.

-Use Indeed or LinkedIn to apply for jobs
+Use Indeed or LinkedIn

 I mostly only used Indeed while job hunting, but LinkedIn is also super helpful.
 Both sites let you save your resume, saving you the trouble of filling out your work history AGAIN, and most of the time, you can apply for a job with just a few clicks.
 They also offer assessments, where you can take quizzes on skills you listed on your resume and show your scores (if they’re good) to employers.
 That way, they can be sure you actually have the skill sets desired and it’s not something you half-heartedly threw on your resume to beef it up.

 Plus, both sites allow you to create an online resume where you aren’t limited by space like you are on a traditional resume, so feel free to include that super-obscure internship from three years ago that you’re sentimentally attached to for some reason.

 TRIPLE CHECK YOUR RESUME (and your cover letter)

 Read it until you can recite it by heart.
 Politely ask all your friends and family to look it over.
 Ask trusted professors to give you feedback.
 I found out, about 100 job applications in, that my resume did not list the university I graduated from.
 Somewhere along the line of me constantly tweaking it, an entire line got deleted — perhaps one of the more important lines — and I didn’t even notice.
 Don’t be like me.

 Some universities have job centers where you can have a career counselor look over your resume and offer professional advice on how to stand out to employers.
 Try to take advantage of that service while you can.